How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 Prioritising protein, fibre and nutrients in your food while reducing energy from fat and carbs will improve satiety, reduce appetite, and support rapid fat loss.
 However, jumping to extremes does not tend to be sustainable.

-Instead, starting with your current diet and making incremental changes to ensure a consistent weight loss of between 0.5 and 1.0% per week, as we do in the Macros Masterclass, is better for long-term success.
+Instead, it is better for long-term success to start with your current diet and make incremental changes to ensure a consistent weight loss of between 0.5 and 1.0% per week, as we do in the Macros Masterclass

 More